Hayati Pro Ultra Plus 3 for £30. Buy Now.

 Flavourings Give the e-liquid its taste Blended into PG/VG Define the overall flavour profile All vape types

-Propylene Glycol (PG) in Vape Juice: Role, Feel & Ingredients
+Propylene Glycol (PG) in Vape Juice

 Propylene glycol (PG) is a clear, thin liquid used as one of the leading carriers in vape juice.
 It helps dissolve flavour concentrates and, in many e-liquids, nicotine.
 When people ask “What is PG in vape juice?” the simple answer is that it is a base ingredient that helps deliver flavour and gives the vape more “bite” on the throat.